 Apple Pecan Crisp

-My 4-year-old daughter brought home her field trip permission slip for Homestead Farm today, which means it’s officially fall and, more importantly, I’m on the hook for chaperone.
-Truth be told, these autumn school field trips really aren’t my thing.
-The hayrides are itchy, the pumpkin patches are muddy and prickly; and the farm animals…ehh.
+My 4-year-old daughter brought home her field trip permission slip for Homestead Farm today, which means it’s officially fall and I’m on the hook for chaperone.
+Truth be told, these autumn school field trips really aren’t my thing: the hayrides are itchy, the pumpkin patches are muddy and prickly, and the farm animals…ehh.
 Thank heavens at least they have apples!